uploadcare/uploadcare-ckeditor/README.md

 CKEDITOR.plugins.addExternal('uploadcare', '/absolute/path/to/uploadcare/plugin.js')
 ```

-You can find more information about how to manually install plugins on [CKEditor Documentation][ck-docs-manual-install].
+You can find more info on manually installing plugins in the [CKEditor docs][ck-docs-manual-install].

 ## Usage

-Add `uploadcare` to the list of CKEditor plugins and toolbar.
+Add `uploadcare` to your list of CKEditor plugins and toolbar.
 **Set your [public key][widget-docs-options-public-key]**.

 ```